JHMarkey/Maze-Solver/README.md

 - Adjust movement parameters (`turnAround()`, `turnLeft()`, etc.) as needed based on your robot's physical characteristics.
 - If the black line detection sensitivity needs changing locate `LINE_THRESHOLD` and change this value acordingly.
 - If the max number of moves is too few this value can be adjusted with `MAX_MOVES`.
-- To change the number houses to search for before stopping change the `MAX_HOUSES` value.
+- To change the number houses to search for before stopping change the `MAX_HOUSE` value.

 Feel free to reach out for any further assistance or clarification at c1009859@hallam.shu.ac.uk.